Messaging Analytics

 Messages Performance tab

-The Messages Performance tab provides a detailed visualization and analysis of message delivery outcomes across all delivery channels (SMS, Email, Push, WhatsApp, RCS).
+The Messages Performance tab provides a detailed visualization and analysis of message delivery outcomes across all delivery channels (SMS, Email, WhatsApp, RCS).
 It helps you monitor performance metrics, identify delivery issues, and evaluate overall messaging effectiveness.

-This section includes three main components:
+The tab includes three main components:

 • KPI Summary (Key Performance Indicators)